After the Gold Rush

 After the Gold Rush is the third studio album by the Canadian-American musician Neil Young, released in September 1970 on Reprise Records.
 It is one of four high-profile solo albums released by the members of folk rock group Crosby, Stills, Nash & Young in the wake of their chart-topping 1970 album Déjà Vu.
 Young's album consists mainly of country folk music along with several rock tracks, including "Southern Man".
-The material was inspired by the unproduced Dean Stockwell-Herb Bermann screenplay After the Gold Rush.
+The material was inspired by the unproduced Dean Stockwell and Herb Bermann screenplay After the Gold Rush.

 After the Gold Rush entered Billboard Top Pop Albums chart on September 19, and peaked at number eight in October.
 Two of the three singles taken from the album, "Only Love Can Break Your Heart" and "When You Dance I Can Really Love", made it to number 33 and number 93 respectively on the Billboard Hot 100.
 Despite a mixed initial reaction, the album has since appeared on a number of greatest albums of all time lists.

 In 2014, the album was inducted into the Grammy Hall of Fame.